SAP-samples/btp-developer-guide-cap/documentation/saas/cap-mtx/enable-mtx/2-test-mtx.md

 # Test the CAP Application Locally

-For local testing of the multitenancy you have enabled, you have to:
+For local testing of the multitenancy you can follow the following steps:

-1. Create a new profile that contains the multitenancy configuration:

-    ```sh
-    cds add multitenancy --for local-multitenancy
-    ```
-2. Install the multitenancy module dependencies using the following command:

-    ```sh
-    # navigate to the project root folder
-    cd <your-project-root>
-    cd mtx/sidecar
-    npm i
-    ```

 ### Start the MTX Sidecar